NBKRedSpy/QM_PityUnlock/SteamReadMe.txt

 [h1]Quasimorph Pity Unlock[/h1]

-Tired of only getting chips for mercenaries and classes that have already been unlocked?
+Tired of only getting chips for mercenaries, classes, or production items that have already been unlocked?

-This mod adds a "pity" system which increases the chances of getting a class/merc that has not been unlocked.
-The game's existing random class/merc chip spawn is still used for non "pity" rolls.
+This mod adds a "pity" system which increases the chances of getting a chip that has not been unlocked.
+The game's existing random chip spawn is still used for non "pity" rolls.

-By default, this mod is configured to guarantee a non unlocked class/merc chip after every already unlocked class/merc chip found.
+By default, this mod is configured to guarantee a chip that is not already unlocked after every unlocked chip found.

 There are multiple pity algorithms and settings available such as "always locked", a "hard cap", and "increasing chance".
-See the Configuration section below for more info.
+See the Configuration section below for more information.

 [h1]Credits[/h1]